 In the field of EMS, maintenance is critical.
-Our trucks must be kept in good working order, our drugs must be up to date, and even our knowledge base must be tweaked on a regular basis, to ensure we keep up with new trends in the field and keep our skills sharp.
+Our trucks must be kept in good working order, our drugs must be up to date, and even our knowledge base must be tweaked regularly to ensure we keep up with new trends in the field and keep our skills sharp.

 Checklists are a great way of ensuring nothing is skipped.
 Weekly truck checkouts ensure our rigs are safe and functional, daily logs enable us to account for each piece of equipment, and drug inventories remind us to remove expired meds from our inventory.
 Checklists promote thorough accountability.